traced-it/traced-it-android/README.md

 ## Features

-- Add text notes with an optional amount (S/M/L, 1x/2x/3x, 5.813…)
+- Add text notes with an optional amount (S, M, XL, 1/4, 1/2, 3/4, 5.813…).
-- See all your notes with the time elapsed since you wrote each note
+- See all your notes with the time elapsed since you wrote each note.
-- Tap the + button to add a new note with the same text as an existing note
+- Tap the + button to add a new note with the same text as an existing note.
-- Edit a note, delete it, delete all notes
+- Edit a note, delete it, delete all notes.
-- Export all notes as a spreadsheet file (CSV format) and import them
+- Export all notes as a spreadsheet file (CSV format) and import them.

 ## Privacy & security

-- The app doesn't use the internet at all – your notes are stored on your phone only
+- The app doesn’t use the internet at all – your notes are stored on your phone only.
-- The app doesn't access any information about you and doesn't collect usage data
+- The app doesn’t access any information about you and doesn’t collect usage data.
 - No ads
 - Free and open-source